Afghan refugees, migrants protest in UAE over uncertain future | Law-Order

 An Emirati official acknowledged in a written statement to Reuters that there were frustrations and that the process of resettlement has taken longer than the UAE had wanted.
 The official said the UAE was continuing to work with the U.S. Embassy in Abu Dhabi, the capital, to process the Afghans housed in the facility so that they could be resettled in a "timely manner."

 "The UAE remains committed to this ongoing cooperation with the U.S. and other international partners to ensure that Afghan evacuees can live in safety, security, and dignity,” the official said.
-The U.S. Embassy had no immediate comment about the protests or resettlement process.
+A State Department spokesperson said Washington is working to identify Afghans who may qualify for resettlement in the United States and "will be relentless in this effort" while "ensuring standard screening and vetting measures."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)